Source your suppliers

 There should be a separation between the person signing the contract and the person who will have day-to-day responsibility for contract management.
 Most agencies adopt the ‘one-up’ system, where a manager at the next level up signs the contract.

-• publish a post-award notice on GETS that includes:
+You must publish a post-award notice on GETS that includes:

-• the successful supplier’s name and address
+- the agency’s name and address

 Debrief the unsuccessful suppliers